chromium-for-lambda/chromium-binaries/README.md

 ## Versions

 We aim to release compatible Chromium versions as soon as possible after official releases.
-However, compiling, and testing isn't free.
-We therefore only offer the binaries from at least 5 major versions ago for free.
+However, compiling, testing, debugging builds is labour intensive work.
+We therefore require a pro subscription or a one-time payment for the latest 5 versions.

 | Chromium Version | Compatible Playwright Versions | Compatible Puppeteer Versions | ARM Download | X86 Download |
 | --- | --- | --- | --- | --- |